The Next Big Thing Post COVID-19! Creating a Drone Economy in India

 ● Each flight is to be tagged and recorded with the data made available to the regulator on demand

-For any emerging , awareness drives engagement, which subsequently drives adoption.
+For any emerging technology, awareness drives engagement, which subsequently drives adoption.
 At this point, bringing regulatory certainty is the most important factor that will drive growth.
 For the long-term predictable growth, however, regulatory certainty is not the only factor that drives growth: we must consider the situation in its entirety and then carefully define the roadmap at a tactical level.

 India will need at least a million drone pilots by 2025, creating enormous employment opportunities

 Consider requirements for talents to keep with the over 600 thousands drones⁴ in the sky already, India will need at least a million pilots by 2025 to support the demand for drone flights.
-Establishing a training and certification is an urgent need.
+Establishing a training and certification infrastructure is an urgent need.
 Leveraging India’s already established engineering education infrastructure and bringing them under central certification authority will ensure quality and also safeguard that India as a nation meets the demand of the .

 Application of the drone technologies will evolve rapidly throughout the next decade, might include use cases that we may not have even considered.
 Proactive orchestration, fit for purpose processes and making it “first time right” mindset will ensure drone technologies can deliver at its fullest potential.